-She Still Loves It: Inside Camila Cabello’s First Year As Shawn Mendes' Señorita - E!
+She Still Loves It: Inside Camila Cabello’s Life With Shawn Mendes - E!
 Online

 The type of stuff that makes for one damn good sophomore album.

-"It's about being in love," she reflected to Ellen DeGeneres of December's platinum release, Romance.
+"It's about being in love," she reflected to Ellen DeGeneres of December 2019's platinum release, Romance.
 "I was basically completely single for 20 years and it was, like, the intensity and adrenaline of my life was in the studio writing about an emotion that I wanted.
 Whereas this time, it's just been a lot that's happened.
 And, you know, I've fallen in love and out of love and in love.
 And that's basically what this album is about.
 It's just kind of, you know, falling in love and what that feels like."

 Because now that she's in it, there are no doubts.
 As she put it to E!
-News last September, "I love him with all my heart and always have."
+News, "I love him with all my heart and always have."